Training Pillars Of Straightness Training

 • Also senior horses and arthritic horses will benefit a lot from the work on the ground.

-Liberty training we can use in the beginning of the horse’s education or rehabilitation, but also at the end, and in between;
+Liberty training you can use in the beginning of your horse’s education or rehabilitation, but also at the end, and in between;

 • Later on, when you have reached the higher levels in groundwork and work in hand, you and your horse can also start to do the lateral movements and collection at liberty, just to practice the concept of ‘less is more’ and to refine your guidance by using less and less technical aids.